The-Holy-Church-of-Terry-Davis/DUB/README.md

 # How do I get around C#'s GC?

-I had this question/problem for a very long time while developing <a>Ellie</a>.
-I finally figured out a solution and implemented it in <a>HVCPU's</a> Memory library.
-Keep in mind that HVCPU's No-Runtime library is not recommended for use on systems with a Kernel; You will likely end with a segfault.
-However, without an OS, HVCPU will set up a stack, heap, and GC (WITH MANAGED POINTERS!!!!) for you!
+C#'s GC shouldn't run or mess with unmanaged code.
+You should be able to just directly set addresses to values.
+However, if you are looking for something to help you manage your memory, you can reference <a>Ellie's</a> kernel or <a>HVCPU's</a> GC.
+Note that neither of these are recommended for use within an operating system due to the fact that you will likely end with a segfault.